devdatto/cityconnect/README.md

 ## API details
 The connectivity between two cities is checked by making a GET call to the end-point /connected and passing two parameters - origin and destination
+The two cities might be directly connected or there can be multiple hops between them
 ### Sample API calls
 ```
 1. localhost:8080/connected?origin=Boston&destination=Philadelphia